alpersonalwebsite/react/11_webpack.md

 const isHtmlWebpackPlugin = process.env.WEBPACK_STATIC_HTML_BUILD;
 ```

 2. ...
-We are going to import React, renderToString() from 'react-dom/server' and our test component which is going to play the role of placeholder.
+We are going to import/require `React`, `renderToString()` from 'react-dom/server' and our test component which is going to play the role of a placeholder.

 ```
 const React = require('react');